micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 ### Application vs packages

-In the proposed modular aproach, the application code is clearly separated from the external packages; the application folders are under full control of the user, who can edit/add/remove any files, while the packages are under the control of the package manager, and generally are read only, to prevent inadvertent changes.
+In the proposed modular approach, the application code is clearly separated from the external packages; the application folders are under full control of the user, who can edit/add/remove any files, while the packages are under the control of the package manager, and generally are read only, to prevent inadvertent changes.

 ### Example